 Guizhou Xiao-I was qualified as an eligible software enterprise before the income tax year-end final settlement in 2017.
 As a result of this qualification, it is entitled to a tax holiday of a full exemption for the years ended December 31, 2017 and 2018, in which its taxable income is greater than zero, followed by a three-year 50% exemption.
-In 2022, the tax holiday has expired and Guizhou Xiao-i applied qualification of HNTE, which allows Guizhou Xiao-i to enjoy a preferential tax rate of 15% from 2022 to 2024.
+In 2022, the tax holiday has expired and Guizhou Xiao-I was in the process of applying qualification of HNTE, which allows Guizhou Xiao-I to enjoy a preferential tax rate of 15% starting in 2022.